tfulanchan/academy/docs/disclosure/disclosure-51-88.md

   </div>
 </details>

-18. What are the conditions for the continuation of the registration of the registered accounting office and the registered chartered accountant at all times?
+19. List five of the formal requirements for disclosure.

-Answer reference: Section 5-4
+Answer reference: Section 5-5-1

 <details>
   <summary>List five of the formal requirements for disclosure.</summary>